mdn/content/files/en-us/mozilla/firefox/releases/74/index.md

 #### DOM events

-- Firefox 74 now supports the {{domxref("WorkerGlobalScope.languagechange_event", "languagechange_event")}} event and its companion event handler property, {{domxref("WorkerGlobalScope.onlanguagechange", "onlanguagechange")}}, which is triggered when the user changes their preferred language ({{bug(1154779)}}).
+- Firefox 74 now supports the {{domxref("WorkerGlobalScope.languagechange_event", "languagechange_event")}} event and its companion event handler property, `onlanguagechange`, which is triggered when the user changes their preferred language ({{bug(1154779)}}).
 This was previously listed in our [compatibility database](https://github.com/mdn/browser-compat-data) as supported from Firefox 3.5, but this was in error.

 #### Canvas and WebGL